 If we look to Aeschylus’s telling of this legend in Prometheus Bound (More, 1899), Prometheus brought all forms of knowledge to mankind: astronomy, cooking, arts, agriculture, and so on.
 But, the legend of Prometheus centers around one specific act–the stealing of fire from the gods– with Prometheus being known as the fire-bringer.

-In the context of our universal metric, Promethean fire is a unique expression of energy flux-density.
-For other negentropic agents, the evolutionary increase in energy flux-density is tied to changes in the agents themselves (as stars increase their energy flux-density throughout their individual life cycles, and living organisms increase theirs through biological evolution).
-With mankind, there is no physical change in the negentropic agent itself, instead we see the emergence of an ability to create and control an external expression of energy flux-density.
-Something new and unique in the development of the universe.
+In the context of our universal metric, Promethean fire is a unique expression of power per mass.
+For other negentropic agents, the evolutionary increase in power per mass is tied to changes in the agents themselves—as stars increase their power per mass throughout their individual life cycles, and living organisms increase theirs through biological evolution.
+However, with mankind, there is no physical change in the negentropic agent itself, instead we see changes that are the products of something unique about the human mind—something we call human creativity.

 For the earliest expressions of mankind, we can look back to the use of fire to accomplish tasks that improve the conditions of life—providing warmth, cooking food, and enabling improvements in tool-making.
 These are activities that changed mankind’s ability to exist, activities that changed mankind’s relation to the natural world.